grantila/u2f-api/README.md

 Supported browsers are:
   * Chrome, using Chrome-specific hacks
   * Opera, using Chrome-specific hacks
+  * Firefox 58+, although not proper support for facets
+    * *multi-domain registrations will work differently from Chrome*

 Firefox, Safari and other browsers still lack U2F support.